PrimaElectro/linuxPE/Documentation/media/uapi/dvb/fe-get-frontend.rst

 Return Value
 ============

-On success 0 is returned.

-On error -1 is returned, and the ``errno`` variable is set appropriately.
+On success 0 is returned, on error -1 and the ``errno`` variable is set appropriately.
+The generic error codes are described at the :ref:`Generic Error Codes <gen-errors>` chapter.

 .. flat-table::
     :header-rows:  0